7 Loofah Alternatives For An Eco Friendly Scrub-A-Dub-Dub

 The fibrous sponge part is found within the large cucumber-looking plant and has been used as a scrubber for centuries.

 Non-natural loofahs, on the other hand, aren’t actually loofahs at all, but rather cheap plastic imitators.

 While they are frilly, colorful, and the microphone for your personal shower concert, it’s no longer all fun and games when we think about the negatives.

 Namely, the microplastics loofahs shed that make their way down our drains and into our oceans.

 We personally don’t like cleaning with anything that makes our planet dirtier.

 Smile Boutiques makes us smile with their sustainable alternative loofah and Etee has a great eco friendly loofah alternative for the kitchen.
-As the name suggests, Clean Planetware helps us take a more transparent shower because they know exactly where their natural loofah is harvested.
+EcoRoots doesn’t just prevent further ocean pollution, but helps clean up that which already exists.

 Click here to see how we scrubbed away the plastic grime to find the brands on this list.